morizin/vinbigdata_solution/VinBigData_1st_Place_part.md

 ![enter image description here](https://i.postimg.cc/CMjP3z8J/Untitled-Document-1.png)

-We used @zfturbo ’s ensembling repo. https://github.com/ZFTurbo/Weighted-Boxes-Fusion) and used above approach in Invalidated samples.
+We used @zfturbo ’s ensembling repo. https://github.com/ZFTurbo/Weighted-Boxes-Fusion) and used above approach.

 In the Invalidated Stage, finally we use WBF+psum. p_sum was one of tricks in Modified WBF.
-@socom20 has a modified WBF ensembling method, which improved our Public from 0.319 to 0.331.
+@socom20 has a modified WBF ensembling method, p_sum improved our Public from 0.319 to 0.331.
 But the Private seems to stand the same (i.e. 0.301) .

 **Modified WBF:**  It also has more flexibility than WBF and also have 4 methods, we found only 2 of them were useful.
 - "p_det_weight" or as an alias "p_det_weight_pmean", has a behavior similar to WBF, it finds the set of bboxes with iou > thr, and then weights them using their detection probabilities (detection confidences).
 The new p_det is an average of the detection probabilities of detections with iou > thr.